Blargian/AnkiAdder/README.md

 Worked on adding a picture card to Anki.
 Having issues with cyrilic words and the python backend throwing the error "isn't a valid unicode string and can't be encoded in UTF-8".
 Managed to fix that by writing to a json file rather.
 Added functions for downloading the image and audio.

+29/05/2021

+Added functionality to copy across the image and audio to the media directory.

 ## Setup notes (Database)

 In order to run this project on your local machine you'll need to download the latest MySql dump of the openrussian.org database from https://en.openrussian.org/dictionary.
 Once you've downloaded that you'll need to convert the database dump to an sqlite3 .db file.
 I did that using this handy converter shell script: https://github.com/dumblob/mysql2sqlite